 Thai Yoga Therapy is an ancient healing art dating to nearly 2,500 years ago.
-It is a rhythmic poetry that incorporates passive stretching, body positioning, compressions, and trigger point work.
+It is a rhythmic poetry that incorporates passive stretching, compressions, and trigger point therapy.
+It can be as relaxing or intensely therapeutic as you need.
 Both traditional and modern tools may also assist treatment.
 It is performed fully clothed and can be done in public.

 90 min Complete Thai $90*